 Where to begin

 You can’t go wrong picking any overlook or trail to start exploring.
-Located on Knowlesville Road, my favorite place to start is the 1.3-mile Swallow Hollow Nature loop trail, which offers ramps, gravel pathways, and boardwalks, making it accessible for all to enjoy this unique ecosystem.
+Located on Knowlesville Road, my favorite place to start is the 1.3-mile Swallow Hollow Nature Loop trail.
+It offers ramps, gravel pathways, and boardwalks, making it accessible for all to enjoy this unique ecosystem.

-There is also a 1-mile loop trail next to the Visitor Center, winding its way through grasslands, forested habitat, and marshland.
+Next to the Visitor Center, the Headquarters Nature Trail, an easy one-mile loop, winds its way through grasslands, forested habitats, and marshland.

 Swallow Hollow Nature Trail